ckofroth/Multigrid/README.md

 All of the functions in the code are carefully documented in the header of`1DPoissonMG.py` in the same format as NumPy - a brief description of the functionality and a description of all of the variables (both in data type and purpose).

 This was my way of starting to learn Python!
+It is a 1D implementation of a project that I performed in my first year of graduate school, although I added in new error diagnostic features.